andre-caldas/sandbox/audio_aligner/README.md

 (in an "almost-Shotcut" notation HH:MM:SS:FF, where FF is frames) you need to shift the second audio in order to align it to the first one.

+From the debug output, you can see that what takes time is not the computation.
+The program spends most of its time extracting the audio data, frame by frame.

 === Complie ===
 > $ g++ -fPIC -I /usr/include/mlt-7 -I /usr/include/mlt-7/mlt++ -o compare compare.cpp FFTInplaceArray.cpp AudioEnvelopeFFT.cpp -Wall -Wextra -lpthread -L /usr/lib/x86_64-linux-gnu/mlt-7/ -l 'mlt++-7' -lmlt-7 -lfftw3